microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-deleteditems-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Permanently deletes an item from [deleted items](../resources/directory.md).
+Permanently delete an item from [deleted items](../resources/directory.md).

-Currently, deleted items functionality is only supported for the [application](../resources/application.md), [servicePrincipal](../resources/serviceprincipal.md), [group](../resources/group.md) and [user](../resources/user.md) resources.
-You can permanently delete an item from deleted items.
+Currently, deleted items functionality is only supported for the [application](../resources/application.md), [servicePrincipal](../resources/serviceprincipal.md), [group](../resources/group.md), and [user](../resources/user.md) resources.
+This API allows you to permanently delete an item from deleted items.
 But, once an item is permanently deleted, it **cannot** be restored.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).